Hybrid Querying Over Relational Databases and Large Language Models

 Large language models are trained on vast datasets to produce high-quality responses based on input prompts.
 They have shown remarkable capabilities in addressing complex tasks across various domains, including logic reasoning~\cite{zhao2023llm}, natural language to SQL translations~\cite{pourreza2024din, gao2023text, Floratou2024NL2SQLIA}, and data system tuning~\cite{zhou2024db, giannakouris2024demonstrating}.

-Large language models are frequently used to retrieve domain-specific knowledge, simplifying the information retrieval process by providing direct natural language answers.
+Large language models are frequently used to retrieve domain-specific knowledge and to simplify the information retrieval process by providing direct natural language answers.
 However, these models may exhibit hallucinations and factuality errors.
-Consequently, recently many researchers have focused on enhancing the capability of LLMs to provide factual information~\cite{wang2023survey}.
+Consequently, recently many researchers have focused on enhancing the capabilities of LLMs to provide factual information~\cite{wang2023survey}.
 In-context learning (ICL) is a widely adopted strategy to enhance the factual accuracy of generated content.
 ICL enables a language model to learn from example demonstrations within its context to improve performance~\cite{brown2020language}.